-- 12. Internal Audit an independent and objective assurance activity designed to add value to and improve the corporation's operations, and help it accomplish its objectives by providing a systematic and disciplined approach in the evaluation and improvement of the effectiveness or risk management, control and governance processes. - 13.
-Internal Audit Department a department or unit of the corporation and its consultants, if any, that provide independent and objective assurance services in order to add value to and improve the corporation's operations. - 14.
+- 13. Enterprise Risk Management a process, effected by an entity's Board of Directors, management and other personnel, applied in strategy setting and across the enterprise that is designed to identify potential events that may affect the entity, manage risks to be within its risk appetite, and provide reasonable assurance regarding the achievement of entity objectives. - 14.
+Internal Audit an independent and objective assurance activity designed to add value to and improve the corporation's operations, and help it accomplish its objectives by providing a systematic and disciplined approach in the evaluation and improvement of the effectiveness or risk management, control and governance processes. - 15.
+Internal Audit Department a department or unit of the corporation and its consultants, if any, that provide independent and objective assurance services in order to add value to and improve the corporation's operations. - 16.
 Internal Auditor the highest position in the corporation responsible for internal audit activities.
-If internal audit activities are performed by outside service providers, he is the person responsible for overseeing the service contract, the overall quality of these activities, and follow-up of engagement results. - 15.
-Parent a corporation which has control over another corporation directly or indirectly through one (1) or more intermediaries. - 16.
-Subsidiary a corporation or firm more than fifty percent (50%) of the outstanding voting stock of which is directly or indirectly owned, controlled or held with power to vote by its parent corporation. - 17.
-Affiliate shall refer to an entity linked directly or indirectly to a bank by means of: - 17.1.
-Ownership, control or power to vote of at least twenty percent (20%) of the outstanding voting stock of the borrowing entity, or vice-versa; - 17.2.
-Interlocking directorship or officership, where the concerned director or officer owns; controls,; or has the power to vote of at least twenty percent (20%) of the outstanding voting stock of the borrowing entity; - 17.3.
-Common stockholders owning at leastten percent (10%) of the outstanding voting stock of the bank and at least twenty percent (20%) of the outstanding voting stock of the borrowingentity; - 17.4.
-Management contract or any arrangement granting power to the bank to direct or cause the direction of management and policies of the borrowing entity; or - 17.5.
-Permanent proxy or voting trusts in favor of the bank constituting at least twenty percent (20%)of the outstanding voting stock of the borrowing entity, or vice versa.
+If internal audit activities are performed by outside service providers, he is the person responsible for overseeing the service contract, the overall quality of these activities, and follow-up of engagement results. - 17.
+Parent a corporation which has control over another corporation directly or indirectly through one (1) or more intermediaries. - 18.
+Subsidiary a corporation or firm more than fifty percent (50%) of the outstanding voting stock of which is directly or indirectly owned, controlled or held with power to vote by its parent corporation. - 19.
+Affiliate shall refer to an entity linked directly or indirectly to a bank by means of: - 19.1.
+Ownership, control or power to vote of at least twenty percent (20%) of the outstanding voting stock of the borrowing entity, or vice-versa; - 19.2.
+Interlocking directorship or officership, where the concerned director or officer owns; controls, or has the power to vote of at least twenty percent (20%) of the outstanding voting stock of the borrowing entity; - 19.3.
+Common stockholders owning at least ten percent (10%) of the outstanding voting stock of the bank and at least twenty percent (20%) of the outstanding voting stock of the borrowing entity; - 19.4.
+Management contract or any arrangement granting power to the bank to direct or cause the direction of management and policies of the borrowing entity; or - 19.5.
+Permanent proxy or voting trusts in favor of the bank constituting at least twenty percent (20%) of the outstanding voting stock of the borrowing entity, or vice versa.

-In cases where the borrowing entity is linked to the lending bank both as DOSRI and as a subsidiary or affiliate, the DOSRI rules shall apply.
+In cases of credit exposures when the borrowing entity is linked to the lending bank both as DOSRI and as a subsidiary or affiliate, the DOSRI rules shall apply.

-- 18. Officers - 18.1.
-Whose duties are defined in the by-laws, or are generally known to be the officers of the bank; - 18.2.
-Directors whose duty includes functions of management; and - 18.3.
-Group or committee members, whose duties include functions of management such as those ordinarily performed by regular officers, and are not purely recommendatory or advisory.
+- 20. Officers - 20.1.
+Shall include the Chief Executive Officer (CEO), executive vice president, senior vicepresident, vice president, general manager, treasurer, secretary, trust officer and others mentioned as officers of the bank, or those whose duties as such are defined in the by-laws, or are generally known to be the officers of the bank; - 20.2.
+Directors whose duty includes functions of management; and - 20.3.
+Members of a Group or committee including sub-groups or subcommittees, whose duties include functions of management such as those ordinarily performed by regular officers, and are not purely recommendatory or advisory, shall likewise be considered as officers.